skraft9/skraft9/README.md

 - 🧾 **Privacy Issues** – Discovered misconfigurations impacting user privacy and exposing PII through metadata from API endpoints on a widely used digital content platform.

 _Disclaimer: All findings were identified through independent research and disclosed responsibly to the affected vendors.
 Details have been intentionally withheld in accordance with program restrictions.
-This work was conducted outside of my employment and reflects my personal efforts in security research._
+This work was conducted outside of my employment and reflects my personal efforts in cybersecurity research._

 ---